This time of year, it’s the dreaded tax return.

 How to Overcome Procrastination

-Tell someone you when you are going to start and finish your task and then have them hold you to those times.
+Tell someone when you are going to start and finish your task and have them hold you to those times.
 If you have a tendency to procrastinate and don’t have someone else keeping you on track, then you will not get started, let alone finished.

 Believe you can